jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.64 Square

-Squares the values in a raster.
+Squares the values in a raster..

 *Parameters*: